karenanndonnachie/Slave-To-The-Algorithm/README.md

 ## [First Things First](FAQ_start.md)

 Please set up your own github repository to store your sketches/code and software.
 Each week you will make a new folder with (at least) a README.md with one or more screenshots of the work you have done in class + any completed homework tasks.
-You will also put your code from your homework in these folders—your homework should be your own original code.
+You will also put your code from your inclass & extended activities in these folders.

 You will tell me your github address in class and you will add it to [this document](student_githubs.md) by making your very first pull request.

 :bust_in_silhouette: [Making an account](https://github.com/)<br/>
 :computer: [Setting up your Github](https://docs.github.com/en/github/getting-started-with-github) <br/>